Perverse coherent sheaves on blow-ups at codimension 2 loci: Introduction

 The idea of the proof of our main theorem is similar to that of \cite{ny11b}.
 However, we need to modify the proofs in various points, which are not so straightforward.
 Let us explain about the differences.
 Let $f \colon X \to Y$ be as in Theorem \ref{main thm}, $D \subset X$ the $f$-exceptional divisor.

 {\bf $0$-stability and $1$-stability}.
 One of the key part of the argument is to describe the difference between $0$-stability and $1$-stability.
+Here, a coherent sheaf $E$ is said to be $0$-stable if $E$ is a perverse coherent sheaf and $f_{*}E$ is a slope stable torsion free sheaf on $Y$.
+On the other hand, we say that $E$ is $1$-stable if $E(-D)$ is $0$-stable.
 To explain the argument, let $E^{-} \in \Coh(X)$ be a $0$-stable sheaf.
 In the surface cace, Nakajima and Yoshioka proved that the obstruction for the $1$-stability is captured by looking at the vector space $V:=\Hom\left( \mathcal{O}_{D}(-1), E^- \right)$.
 In fact, we can show that the evaluation morphism $ev \colon V \otimes \mathcal{O}_{D}(-1) \to E$ is always injective and hence we have a short exact sequence

 in $\Coh(X)$.
 Furthermore, we can also show that $F$ is $1$-stable.
 Similarly, we can construct a $0$-stable sheaf from a $1$-stable sheaf $E^+$ by looking at the vector space $\Hom\left( E^+, \mathcal{O}_{D}(-1) \right)$.
 In this way, we get a (set-theoretical) diagram (\ref{zig-zag}) by sending $E^- \in M^0(v)$ to $F \in M^{0, 1}(v)$, etc.